git-pile/git-pile/README.md

 ```

 For autocomplete to work you need Python's argcomplete module installed.
-In the first case you also need to source the bash autocomplete file
+In the first case, you also need to source the bash autocomplete file
 `extra/git-pile-complete.sh` so git knows how to complete the subcommand.

 You can also install git-pile as a python package, although that's still not